puria/tgapp-userprofile/README.rst

-``tgapp-userprofile`` looks for various properties into the User class instances to drive its default behavior, the most important property is the ``profile_data`` property which can provide a dictionary with the user informations to display on the profile page, but other properties are available to tune the behavior:
+``tgapp-userprofile`` looks for various properties into the User class instances to drive its default behavior, the most important property is the ``profile_data`` property which can provide a dictionary with the user information to display on the profile page, but other properties are available to tune the behavior:

 profile_data